duneroadrunner/scpptool/README.md

 But pointers can point to different objects during the execution of the program.
 Does this mean that lifetime labels associated with the target of a pointer can refer to different lifetimes at different points in the execution of a program?

-No. Lifetime labels actually represent "the maximum known lower bound" lifespan of any referenced objects.
-By "known" we mean known when the pointer or reference object is declared (at compile-time).
-The lower bound is determined and set from either the initialization value, specified "constraint" annotations, or a default value based on the location of the declaration in the code.
+No. (At least not currently.)
+A lifetime label actually represents the range of possible lifespans of any objects that might be targeted by the associated reference.
+This range is determined at the point where the pointer or reference object is declared (at compile-time).
+The lower bound of the range is determined and set from either the initialization value, specified "constraint" annotations, or a default value based on the location of the declaration in the code.
+Constraint annotations may also imply an upper bound for the range.
+But more often than not, the range will have no upper bound.
 You might think of lifetime labels as sort of (deduced) template parameters (that can apply to types that aren't considered templates in traditional C++).

-So in the above example, the "maximum known lower bound" lifespan value of the `42` lifespan is determined, from the declaration, to be the `99` lifespan (as specified in the `encompasses()` annotation).
-The "maximum known lower bound" lifespan value of the `99` lifespan is determined to be the default one, which in this case is the lifespan of the function call.
+So in the above example, the upper bound of the `99` lifespan range is determined, from the declaration, to be the lower bound of the `42` lifespan range (as specified in the `encompasses()` constraint annotation).
+The lower bound of the `99` lifespan range is determined to be the default one, which in this case is the lifespan of the function call.

 So we've seen lifetime labels associated with (raw) references and (raw) pointers, when used as function parameters.
 But lifetime labels can be associated with other types of reference objects, and not just when used as function parameters.

-When not used as function parameters, reference objects may (be required to) have an initialization value, in which case any associated lifetime labels may have their "maximum known lower bound" lifespan value determined to be a lifespan of the initialization value object.

 ##### Annotating (user-defined) types